blukatstudios/ManafestLore/markdown/weapons_catalog.md

 ## Turret revolver rifle
 A rifle with a cylinder that sits horizontally atop the gun and rotates around the vertical axis.

+## Europan Pistol (ER-1)
+Fed from an external box magazine, the Europan pistol uses smokeless powder to deliver aa pistol-caliber round down-range.
+The ability to fire seven times combined with the ease of reloading made the weapon a must-have as a backup as well as a primary weapon for non-combat roles.

+## Europan submachine gun (ER-31)
+Providing automatic fire for sweeping trenches and suppressing the enemy was the main goal of this weapon.
+Wielding pistol-caliber rounds, the weapon proved itself in eliminating goblins efficiently.

 # Explosive